What’s the very first thing you do when you wake up in the morning?

 After digesting everything we’ve discussed, you might be wondering: How do I use all this info to optimize my website for Google and other search engines?

 If you’ve been optimizing your content to keywords for a while, but have no idea how your website performs technically – start there.
 Run your site through Google’s PageSpeed Insights tool and share your findings with your tech colleagues.
 Find out what high-impact, quick-win opportunities there are.
+Google search console is another SEO tool to learn more about your search performance.

 The most important thing is to start making progress.
 At the end of the day, SEO is about user experience.
 Anything you can do to better understand users’ expectations and improve your content’s ability to meet them is a win for SEO.